purplesyringa/sunwalker-box/README.md

 # sunwalker_box start --core {CORE}
 ```

 You will most likely need to pass more options to keep the sandbox secured, though.
 Most importantly, you will need to setup a chroot environment and pass a path to it using `--root {PATH}`.
 You might also want to adjust the amount of disk space the box is allowed to use using `--quota-inodes {INODES} --quota-space {BYTES}`.
 The defaults are 1024 inodes and 30 MiB respectively; you might want to increase or decrease those, depending on your usecase.
+Note that unless you use `commit`, the limit is only enforced approximately.

 If, after running the `start` command, sunwalker quietly awaits input, you're doing it right and sunwalker has created an empty sandbox.
 To actually *do* anything with the box, you issue commands to sunwalker via stdin, as if you used, say, memcached.
 To stop the sandbox, just <kbd>^C</kbd> it--all resources will be cleaned up automatically.